calistasalsabila/Programming-Language/Dart/material/dart_basic/22_loops.md

 ### 💡 Notes:

 * Initialization runs once.
-* Condition checked before each loop.
+* Condition is checked before each loop.
-* Increment executed after each iteration.
+* Increment runs after each iteration.

 ---